SerendipityOA/Canadian-OA-FBA-ublacklist/README.md

 Top Level Domains are country specific URLs and will blacklist results from all countries except for Canada and the US.
 Example: .ie for Ireland, .ph for The Phillippines etc.

 -Updated raw data link (for subscriptions).
 It will maintain the current URL going forward.

+May 4, 2023;

+-updated blacklist with additional sites.